Secret Agent (1947 film): Plot

-Soviet intelligence officer Aleksei Fedotov by the name of Heinrich Eckert departs for German-occupied Vinnytsia.
+Soviet intelligence officer Aleksei Fedotov departs for German-occupied Vinnytsia disguised as a German officer named Heinrich Eckert.
 His purpose is to obtain the secret correspondence of General Kuhn with the Hitler's headquarters.
-When his radio operator, sent to Aleksei, is executed, Fedotov is forced to search for a contact through the local underground, but accidentally he discovers that one of the underground workers is a provocateur.
+When his radio operator, sent to Aleksei, is executed, Fedotov is forced to search for a contact through the local underground, but accidentally he discovers that one of the underground resistance fighters is a provocateur.